A special kind of CEO: Mother Nature

 How do you grow a successful impact enterprise?
 Our Streets of Amsterdam series takes you on a virtual tour of the city’s innovative businesses taking on the world’s meatiest challenges, one sale at a time.
-First up: Willicroft, the cheese company that reports first and foremost to ‘Mother Nature’.
+First up: plant-based cheese company, Willicroft, which is taking an unusual approach to ensuring every decision puts the planet first – and whose founder wants you to do the same.

 Like many entrepreneurs before him, Willicroft founder Brad Vanstone was initially just trying to solve a personal, everyday problem.
 “In 2017, my partner and I started to transition to a mainly plant-based diet.
 Meat was easy to give up but cheese was harder to let go of,” says Vanstone (pictured below).